Every year a major update to Android is released. 2016's update is called Android Nougat, following the theme of dessert-inspired names.

 The Honor Note 8 received the EMUI 5.0 update from 11 February, while the 6X is due to receive the update at some point in the first half of 2017.

 EMUI 5.0 is coming to Honor 8 from Feb 11th!
 Check out the new App Drawer on EMUI 5!
 Excited? https://t.co/aH8oKwqOK6— Honor USA (@Honor_USA) February 9, 2017

 Android 7.1 Nougat update: LG

 The Android 7.0 Nougat update has already started rolling out to LG G5 owners in South Korea.
 Other regions are set to follow, with reports on 1 December of Verizon G5 users seeing the update available too.
-Users with older handsets like the LG G4 may have to wait a few more months but early 2017 is plausible based on this year's update schedule.

 Android 7.1 Nougat update: Motorola

 In the past, Motorola was amongst the fastest to update devices, but that hasn't been the case for Nougat.
 The company has gone official, however, confirming a wide number of handsets that will be updated: